hiveot/hub/services/hiveoview/hiveoview-README.md

   * disable actions for non-authorized consumers
   * disable config for non-authorized consumers
 * Value presentation
+  * show readonly boolean value as an indicator instead a disable switch [done]
   * briefly fade in/out a highlight of a changed value (css transition?)
   * option to color value based on age
   * show value error status in tiles